SMALL FRUIT SAMPLE SUBMISSION GUIDELINES

 If you are unable to ship your samples directly after collection, store them at 4°C, taking care not to freeze or expose them to heat.

 The BC Blueberry Council and BCMAFF Industry Specialist Carolyn Teasdale have posted instructional videos on how to sample for virus testing and how to remove plants that test positive for Blueberry Scorch Virus (BlScV) here.
+Please note that the BCBC Sampling Program for BlScV and BlShV Testing is now closed for the 2024 season.

 PACKING